georgwiese/hash-based-signatures/site/readme.md

 # Webapp

-To deploy, run the deploy script from the project root:
+To deploy, run the deployment script from the project root:

 ```
 $ ./site/deploy.sh